- Board of Directors

 The Audit Committee meets at least four times each year, and assists the Board in its review of the financial statements to ensure effective risk management and internal control as well as efficient audit.

-The Audit Committee held five meetings in 2016 for, amongst other things, discussion and approval of the 2015 annual results, the 2015 Form 20-F, the 2016 interim results, and the first and the first three quarters results for 2016.
-In addition, the Audit Committee approved in the meetings the continuing connected transactions, the report on risk management, the report on internal audit and internal control, the re-appointment, the audit fees and the audit plans of the independent auditor as well as the non-audit services provided by the independent auditor in 2016.
+The Audit Committee held four meetings in 2017 for, amongst other things, discussion and approval of the 2016 annual results, the 2016 Form 20-F, the 2017 interim results, and the first and the first three quarters results for 2017.
+In addition, the Audit Committee approved in the meetings the report on risk management, the report on internal audit and internal control, the report on continuing connected transaction, the re-appointment, the audit fees and the audit plans of the independent auditor as well as the non-audit services provided by the independent auditor in 2017.

 The Audit Committee has performed its duties effectively, and enabled the Board to better monitor the financial condition of the Company, supervise the risk management and internal control of the Company, ensure the integrity and reliability of the financial statements of the Company, prevent significant errors in the financial statements and ensure the Company’s compliance with the relevant requirements of the Listing Rules, the U.S. federal securities regulations and the New York Stock Exchange listing standards with respect to audit committee.

 The Remuneration Committee meets at least once a year.
-The Remuneration Committee held one meeting in 2016 for, amongst other things, discussion and approval of the 2015 appraisal report and the 2016 performance contract of the CEO and bonus for senior management for 2015.
+The Remuneration Committee held one meeting in 2017 for, amongst other things, discussion and approval of proposal for appraisal and remuneration of senior management.

-The Remuneration Committee has performed its duties effectively on reviewing and approving the remuneration packages, especially the performance-based remunerations for the CEO, as well as making recommendations to the Board with regards to the remuneration packages for senior management.
+The Remuneration Committee has performed its duties effectively on reviewing and approving the proposal of appraisal of senior management, as well as making recommendations to the Board with regards to the remuneration packages for senior management.

-The primary responsibilities of the Nomination Committee include: reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and making recommendations on any proposed changes to the Board to complement the corporate strategy of the Company; identifying individuals suitably qualified to become Board members and selecting or making recommendations to the Board; formulating, reviewing and implementing the board diversity policy; assessing the independence of independent non-executive directors; making recommendations to the Board on the appointment or re-appointment of Directors and succession planning for Directors; giving its opinion to the Board on candidates of the senior management nominated by the CEO and on changes to the senior management of the Company.
+The primary responsibilities of the Nomination Committee include: reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board at least annually and making recommendations on any proposed changes to the Board to complement the corporate strategy of the Company; identifying individuals suitably qualified to become Board members and making recommendations to the Board; formulating, reviewing and implementing the board diversity policy; assessing the independence of independent non-executive Directors; making recommendations to the Board on the appointment or re-appointment of Directors and succession planning for Directors; providing advice to the Board on candidates of the senior management nominated by the CEO and on changes to the senior management of the Company.

 KPMG is the independent auditor of the Company.
-Apart from audit services, it also provides other audit related and non-audit services.
-The remuneration paid/payable to the independent auditor for provision of services in 2016 is as follows:
+Apart from audit services, it also provides other assurance and non-audit services.
+The other assurance and non-audit services provided by the independent auditors did not contravene the requirements of the US Sarbanes-Oxley Act and therefore enabling them to maintain the independence.
+The remuneration paid/payable to the independent auditor for provision of services in 2017 is as follows:

 Risk Management and Internal Control